My Homemade Hummus Recipe

 Serving Tips

-Serve the Hummus with light paprika, pine nuts, good (not light) virgin olive oil, and some parsley.
+Serve the Hummus with paprika, roasted pine nuts, good (not light) EVOO (extra virgin olive oil), and some parsley.

 Typically served together with Tahini on top (recipe here).
 Usually, you eat with your hands using a fresh pita (this is my wife’s pita).